 Maps of HS2’s proposed route available here.

-There was a power supply available at West Ruislip but for some reason HS2 failed to secure that supply in time and are now spending an reported £20 million (by Boris Johnson in the Telegraph) and causing lots of disruption for around a year on local roads.
+There was a power supply available closer but HS2 failed to secure that supply in time due to their sign off processes and are now spending an reported £20 million (by Boris Johnson in the Telegraph) and causing lots of disruption for around a year on local roads.
+HS2 say it won’t cost £20 million.

 We have asked HS2 to follow the tube route from Rayners Lane to at least Ruislip or as close to West Ruislip as possible, but they have ruled that out and insisted it has to be via roads.
 We hope that decision will be reviewed.